CaffeinICU Study - A Study on Oral Caffeine in ICU Patients With Coma (CaffeinICU)

 Planned Trial Interventions:

-1. Oral caffeine group: patient will receive oral caffeine through their feeding tube, 5mg/kg/dose twice daily.
+Participants will receive oral caffeine through their feeding tube, 5mg/kg/dose twice daily.
 Oral caffeine solution (colorless and odorless) will be prepared by pharmacy laboratory and supplied in amber glass bottle.
+Potential drug-drug interaction with oral caffeine will be monitored throughout the study period:

 Duration of follow up: